tylernfornes/Raspberry-SCADA/README.md

 # Modbus SCADA Project
-This project was originally intended to provide scripts to deploy a BACnet network on a raspberry pi with a temperature sensor and two colored lights.
+This project is intended to build a Modbus SCADA network between multiple raspberry pi's with a temperature sensor and two colored lights.
 If the temperature rises above a given threshold, the lights will change (one will go off and the other will come on).

 To deploy on Raspbian, run the following commands: